August 1, 2025

 Articulation disorders can be caused due to a variety of factors, and understanding these reasons is key to providing the right support.
 A speech-language pathologist (SLP) first identifies the underlying factors to create the most effective treatment plan.

-Below are the most common causes of articulation disorders in children:
+Below are the most common causes of articulation disorder in children:

 If there’s a family history of speech or language disorders, a child may be more likely to face similar challenges.
 These inherited traits might affect how the brain processes language or controls the muscles needed for clear speech.